 - Avoid significant changes in bids and budgets.
 Especially lowering the target CPI (or CPA) by 20% or more within 24 hours can harm the campaign performance in the long-term (even if you raise the bid back to the original level later).
 So if you need to lower bids, do it in small consecutive steps over a couple of days.
 For instance, decrease it by 5% every other day.
 The same rules apply to your daily budgets.

 - In case, you have to stop a campaign or an error impacts its performance (like a tracking bug), rather create a new campaign than restart an old one.
 You can simply copy and paste it.
 The chance that a new campaign drives good results is higher than the chance that a low performing campaign recovers, even if the settings are identical.

-Universal App Campaigns are a good way to start with paid user acquisition.
-They are easy to set up and Google’s big reach guarantees good results, even for new apps that run on low budgets.
+Universal App Campaigns are a good way to start with paid user acquisition for every owner of an Android app.
+They are easy to set up and Google’s big reach guarantees good results.
+Unlike programmatic campaigns, UACs are suitable even for new apps that run on low budgets.
 Thus, UACs should be part of every app marketing plan.